HISKP-LQCD/sLapH-projection-NG/doc/New_Subduction.md

 The [sLapH contraction code](https://github.com/HISKP-LQCD/sLapH-contractions) can only work with single particle operators multiplied together.
 These operators are just Dirac-$\Gamma$ structure and integer three-momentum $p$.
-The spin and isospin projection code needs to take these and give a GEVP for given total momentum $P^2$ and irrep $\Gamma$.
+The spin and isospin projection code needs to take these and give a correlator matrix for given total momentum $P^2$ and irrep $\Gamma$.

 We have to decide whether and when we want to include baryons.
 As discussed with Carsten we will stick with the single cover of the octahedral group and